Patidar: Reinventing identity

 The parcels of land held under the village tenureship system are known as patis and a patidar is the holder of one of those allotments.
 During the 19th century, the Kanbis generally adopted the Patidar term to describe themselves and thus emphasise the high status associated with their ownership.
 The community also adopted the surname Patel, which was traditionally applied to village headmen.

 During this time, the Kanbis and Patidars were socially stratified.
 The "authentic" Patidars were those who were the dominant landowners.
 They owned large estates and supervised cultivation, or leased out land to tenants.
 The "lesser" Patidars were those who owned less land and cultivated part of their lands themselves.
 The Kanbis retained their lower status as those who did not own land.
 The British favoured the "authentic" Patidars over the Rajputs and Kolis, and gave them positions as revenue collectors.
 The favoured treatment and increased wealth and dominance led the "authentic" Patidars, "lesser" Patidars, and Kanbis to closely associate with each other.
 Additionally, the development of tobacco as a cash crop and African trade benefited both Patidars and Kanbis and reinforced their unity and prevent them from splitting.

 The community also began to redefine itself in the context of the Hindu religion.
 As well as aspiring to Kshatriya status, they adopted ritually pure practices such as vegetarianism, worship of Krishna rather than mother goddesses (who were given animal sacrifices), prohibiting widow remarriage, giving dowries rather than using the then-prevalent bride price system, and discontinuing patronage of low-caste priests.
 They also retained some of their local customs, such as a preference for singing vernacular bhakti devotional songs rather than the more Brahmanic Sanskrit variants.
 However, upper castes never recognised any claim of status above Shudra for the Patidars.
 The Patidars did not allow Brahmins to exploit them or allow Brahmins to control their lives; in fact, in the Kheda district the Patidars wielded more power than the Brahmins did.
 However, with many Patidars now being merchants, they later began claiming Vaishya status en masse, to be par with the authentic-Vaishya Banias.
 They found that claiming the mercantile Vaishya status was much easier and more accessible than claiming the obsolete Kshatriya status.
 Both Banias and Patidars were able to successfully adapt to modern conditions, whereas castes who traditionally claimed Kshatriya status have not been able to shift as well to modern society.
+The Patidars claimed to be descendants of the Hindu deity Rama.
+Specifically, the Patidars claim that the Levas and Kadvas are the descendants of Lava and Kusha, respectively, the two sons of Rama.
+The Barots record that Lava and Kusha were cursed by their mother Sita to become cultivators, and after which the Patidars supposedly migrated from Ayodhya to Gujarat.
+Shah and Shroff consider this scenario to be unlikely, and believe it to be an example of Barots creating myths to legitimize caste claims to a particular varna (in this case, Kshatriya).